mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 #### `rules`

 Absolute path to a file with the rule definitions in it.
-The file should be readable by the user MaxScale is run with.
+The file should be readable by the user MariaDB MaxScale is run with.

 #### `action`